 Here is how this will work.
-We have the following plates for sale (see above links to albums).
+We have plates for sale (links will be provided).
 You are buying in what in our opinion is a unique and special plate, you are not buying a meal or any foodstuffs.
 You are however welcome to join us at our dinner table.
 Once you choose your plate or plates I will email you a short questionnaire which you can return with your payment.
 With the questionnaire we hope to accomplish a few things.
 It will help us figure out what topics the majority would like to discuss while everybody is here and allow us to determine the number and ages of children coming so we can plan age specific activities and gifts.
 It will allow us to schedule in other family farms that would like to perhaps showcase something special about their own farms.
 We also hope to get an idea what gift and prize offerings would be best received.
 This event isn’t just about OUR farm, but about sharing ideas, showcasing sustainable homesteads in general and networking with others.
-On October 18th we would like you to come over and pick up your plate(s) .Of course you must then have dinner with us too (No charge for dinner, just friends sitting down to a meal)!
+On a date yet to be determined, we would like you to come over and pick up your plate(s) .Of course you must then have dinner with us too (No charge for dinner, just friends sitting down to a meal)!
 Feel free to stay and try all that our farm has to offer and perhaps some of what neighboring farms also have to offer.
 We will have an afternoon dinner and then a lot of farm fun and discussions.
 Hopefully we can also get a few demonstrations in as well.

 We have found our “helper family” but would like to thank all those who offered!
 We do have an opening for a deserving family who would like to join us but may not have the funds to do so.
 Please feel free to privately message me if you would like to be the sponsored family or if you know of a deserving family.
 The chosen family can be larger than four, but any additional children’s plates will be at regular price.
 If there are a few nominations for families to be our sponsored family we may ask each nominated family a few questions about themselves and why they would like to join our event.
 We can hopefully use those answers better choose the family who could benefit the most from this event.